 Stationary fuel cells for power generation (Stationary PAC) use hydrogen to generate electricity cleanly and efficiently, and are equipped with a range of essential measuring instruments to optimize their operation and guarantee their safety.

-Pressure measurement instruments play a crucial role in monitoring the pressure of the hydrogen fed to the cells, ensuring that the gas is delivered at optimum levels for the electrochemical reaction.
+Pressure gauges monitor the pressure of the hydrogen fed to the cells, ensuring that the gas is delivered at optimum levels for the electrochemical reaction.
 Temperature sensors are also essential, as they control the temperature within the fuel cells, preventing overheating which could damage components and reduce system efficiency.

 Flow sensors ensure precise control of the flow of hydrogen and oxygen into the cells, which is vital for maintaining the right balance between reactants and maximizing energy production.